enakhe/React-Native-Uber-Clone/README.md

 ## Issues & Bugs

 ```
-There are known bugs in getting the current user location on the home screen map.
+There are known bugs
+1. Getting the current user location on the home screen map

-If you encounter any issues or have feedback, please open an issue on GitHub.
-We welcome your input!
+2. Current location placeholder isn't displaying
 ```

 ## Licence